 It’s worth spending the time and money to select the appropriate level of ASVS and align all development and assessment activities, including those provided by external service vendors to build and maintain secure software.
-Doing so prevents attackers from being able to exploit your application and prevents costly fixes, as well as protects damage to your organization’s reputation.
+This prevents attackers from being able to exploit your application and prevents costly fixes, and protects damage to your organization’s reputation.

 ASVS is ingrained into Forward Security’s DNA, and used as a key component of our services.
 When performing application security risk assessments, we conduct design reviews, threat modelling, and penetration testing activities aligned with this standard.
 In addition, our Eureka DevSecOps service leverages ASVS for the selection of security requirements incorporated into the software and practices around building and maintaining secure systems.

-Get in touch to find out more about our ASVS-aligned services and how we can help you build a best-in-class application security program.
+To find out more about our ASVS-aligned services and how we can help you build a best-in-class application security program, contact us today.

 Our comprehensive DevSecOps Maturity Assessment covers 8 key phases of DevSecOps practices, 29 questions in total.